 - Completing a discover offer

 Most of these tasks only take a few seconds to complete.
-The exception is the dreaded Gold Survey.
-These featured surveys are really no different than any other surveys on the site, in that the pay isn’t great and the disqualification rates are high.
+The exception is the dreaded survey.
+Most of the surveys on Swagbucks don’t pay well and the disqualification rates are high.
 But hey, at least you get 1 SB consolation prize if you disqualify…

-Users earn 2-3 bonus SB for completing 6 out of 8 tasks on their to do list and another 7-8 SB for checking off all the boxes.
-Our typical routine was to complete everything but the two survey items, and then filter for the shortest Gold Surveys.
+Users earn 2-3 bonus SB for completing 6 out of 8 tasks on their to do list and another ~10 SB for checking off all the boxes.
+Our typical routine was to complete everything but the two survey items, and then filter for the shortest surveys.
 If we DQ’d from three in a row, we gave up and resigned ourselves to the smaller bonus.

 This one is simple.
 If you earn a certain number of Swagbucks in a calendar day, you’ll earn a small bonus.
 The Daily Goal usually ranges from about 80-120 SB, which is approximately what you’ll earn from completing the Daily To Do List, as even the shorter Gold Surveys tend to pay 50-100 SB.